 Compassion Games make our communities safer, kinder, more just and better places to live.

 Compassion Games International (CGI) is a year-round non-profit initiative with the fiscal sponsorship of the Compassionate Action Network (CAN).
 Our mission is to inspire, activate, celebrate, and share compassionate action.

-The primary way we do this is through two affiliated and complementary programs: (1) the Global Compassion Games, staged from Sept.
+The primary way we do this is through three affiliated and complementary programs: (1) the Global Compassion Games, staged from Sept.
 11-Sept.
 21 annually; and (2) the Compassion Relays, which are open year-round; and (3) Compassion Games league specific “coopetitions” that happen throughout the year.

 The Compassion Games came into being in response to a community challenge issued in 2012 from Mayor Greg Fischer of Louisville, Ky., to Seattle, Wash.
 In response to the challenge, the “Compassion Games” and a new possibility of “coopetition” (cooperative competition) was born.
 In a few short years, the Games have engaged cities, community groups, families and individuals in several countries.